-A subsidiary of the Company maintains trust accounts with authorized institutions to clients' monies arising from its normal course of the regulated business activities.
+Two subsidiaries of the Group maintain trust accounts with authorized institutions to clients' monies arising from their normal course of the regulated business activities.
 The Group has classified the balance within cash and bank balances in the statement of financial position and recognised the corresponding payables to respective clients and other institutions on the grounds that it is liable for any loss or misappropriation of clients' monies.